aheze/aheze/README.md

 <a href="https://github.com/aheze/ProgressGif">ProgressGif</a>, an open-source app
 </td>
 <td colspan="2">
-A vtuber engine
+Swift - still a lot more to learn
 </td>
 <td colspan="2">
-Swift — still a lot more to learn
+A vtuber engine
 </td>
 <td colspan="2">
 <a href="https://www.minecraft.net/en-us/">Minecraft</a>